 Amsterdam, with its famous canals and gable-roofed buildings, is one of Europe’s most picturesque cities.
-Flat, small and easy to navigate on foot, Amsterdam is home to numerous parks and attractions and boasts more museums per capita than any other European capital.
-All of these attributes make it a great destination for a few-night stay with kids.
+Flat, compact and easy to navigate on foot, Amsterdam is home to numerous parks and attractions and boasts a wealth of museums that suit multiple interests, including some that appeal to kids.
+All of these attributes make it a great destination for a few nights’ stay on a family vacation.

 I highly recommend this museum, particularly for children old enough to read and write creatively.
-For those concerned about the gravity of the subject matter, the gift shop has several versions of her diary more suitable for younger children.
+For those concerned about the gravity of the subject matter, the onsite bookshop has several versions of her diary more suitable for younger children.
 I’d read a picture book about Anne Frank with my younger daughter that helped make the museum more palatable for her.

 That's what we do!
-Our Family Vacation Advisors can help you book vetted accommodations, create a custom family-friendly itinerary and more.
-Click to send us a request >
+Our Family Travel Advisors can help you book vetted accommodations, create a custom itinerary, arrange private tours and guides, and more.
+Click to send us a request!

 After looking at the sunflowers, we headed to Vondelpark, conveniently located right around the corner.
-Vondelpark is Amsterdam’s most popular park and has multiple play areas, an open-air theater that stages free children’s shows on Wednesday afternoons, a film museum that has performances for children on Wednesday and Sunday afternoons, and several cafés.
+Vondelpark is Amsterdam’s most popular park and has multiple play areas, an open-air theater that stages free children’s shows and several cafés.

 TIP: Enjoy a Dutch pannekoek (pancake) at Snoephuisje, the park’s restaurant.